Lockdown is over! Let’s get pissed in town…’, my friend Hayley announced to the girls over the house party app. ‘It’s been way too long’.

 ‘…and you wouldn’t leave at the end of the night…’

-‘…you went missing own for about an hour and we all looked everywhere for you.
-We found you on the dance-floor.
-On your own.
-Jumping around like an ostrich that had been shot.
+‘…and you went missing own for about an hour and we all looked everywhere for you and we found you on the dance-floor, on your own, Jumping around like an ostrich that had been shot.
 I think there is a video of you on …..

 OH, MAKE IT STOP.

-‘And you saw your boss in the taxi rank and you nearly fell asleep on her.
+‘And then we saw your boss in the taxi rank and you nearly fell asleep on her.
 And you told her you were going to furlough her…. ‘

 ‘I’m sorry, I really am.
-I’m not safe to be let out’, I will apologise profusely.
+I’m not safe to be let out’, I apologised profusely.
 ‘It had just been a while, you know….
 I don’t feel a bit well.
 I will stay in tonight.
 Chill out.
 Take an aspirin.
 Get a bath.
 Put a facemask on.’

-‘There’s no need for that extremity, Mel.
-The lockdown is over’.
+‘There’s no need for that, Mel.
+Lockdown is over’.

 Yeah, well.
 Maybe for my own wellbeing, in future, perhaps I should just #Stayhome’.